pointless-lang/pointless/site/pages/stdlib/Re/index.md

 ---
 title: "The Standard Library: Re"
 type: module
-summary: Use regular expressions to search and manipulate strings
+subtitle: Use regular expressions to search and manipulate strings
 ---